 So, it’s true they are all valid reasons.
 But when you have the business need to edit your material you don’t want to over-do the changes.
 Too many changes and you might as well start again—and say goodbye to all your earlier hard work.
 You need to know how to edit your presentation and still be successful.

 The skill is to change no more than some 5% of your presentation material.
 Any more and you will not be familiar with your new presentation content.
 Below the 5% change figure and the material is different but you are familiar with it, since nobody wants to experience this type of speech horror from Ghana.

 Is there any science behind the 5% edit figure?
 Yes.
 It highlights a comfort zone.
 Beyond this level of change and you have to re-create your material comfort zone.
 And at the same time invest more time and effort…and time is often in short supply.
 Just think how you could improve this consumer packaged goods presentation with some edits.

-You can maximise your speaking opportunities with some editing skills.
+You can maximise presenting opportunities with some editing skills.
 Change your existing presentation to suit the audience, time and place.
 And then focus on presentation rehearsal and execution.
 When you know how to edit your presentation you’ll become a more confident presenter.

 “Things do not change.
 We change.”